summersummerx/Disaster-Response-Pipeline-Project/README.md

    To run the ML pipeline: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 3. Flask web app: data visualization --->  run.py
-   To run the web app in workspace/app folder: python run.py
+   To run the web app: python app/run.py

 #### Please note in order to create the pie chart for languages used in the original messages, additional data processing was run in the terminal.
 Due to the usage of a new python package langdetect, the below chunk of code doesn't fit into the three components of the project: